Odagiri effect

 The Odagiri effect is a television phenomenon in which a program attracts a larger than expected number of female viewers because the program stars attractive male actors or characters.
 It is named after the Japanese actor Joe Odagiri, who starred in the 2000 tokusatsu show Kamen Rider Kuuga.
 The effect is now deployed deliberately in some shows, and is most commonly used in sports-themed and idol-themed anime.

 Origin

 The term "Odagiri effect" originated in Kamen Rider Kuuga, a tokusatsu television series aimed at children and early teens.
-However, the producers discovered that the show was attracting two large audience groups: children between the ages of 4 and 12, at whom the show was originally aimed; and women around the age of 30.
-The show was attracting the mothers of children who found lead actor Joe Odagiri attractive.
+However, the producers discovered that the show attracted two large audience groups: children between the ages of 4 and 12, at whom the show was originally aimed; and women around the age of 30.
+The show drew large viewership numbers from the viewing children's mothers, who found lead actor Joe Odagiri attractive.
 Following this, Odagiri went on to a more high-profile career, while the follow-up series, Kamen Rider Agito attempted to re-create the effect by casting three attractive male actors in the lead.
 Again, the show attracted large numbers of female viewers, although long-term viewers, mostly men, disapproved.